slowernews/wisdom-tldr/README.md

 > *'Expose yourself to your deepest fear; after that, fear has no power, and the fear of freedom shrinks and vanishes.
 You are free. -- Jim Morrison*

 Excuses are a manifestation of fear.
-None of them is acceptable.
-End.
+All are refutable.

+> *'There is no coming to consciousness without pain.<br>
+People will do anything, no matter how absurd, in order to avoid facing their own Soul.'*

 > *'You cannot use your personality type as an excuse.'*

 > *'You'll never be as young as you are today.'*

-> *'There is no coming to consciousness without pain.
-People will do anything, no matter how absurd, in order to avoid facing their own Soul.'*

 <!--
-Anger is fear clothed

 Be careful not to let fear paralyze you either.
 Realize that on the other side of every fear is a stronger, more powerful, and more grounded man.
 Embrace the fear and achieve your dream life.
 -->

+===
+###On anger

+'Anger is fear clothed'

+> *'You can’t be grateful and angry simultaneously.' -- Tony Robbins*